lethihaiyen/Spotify_Music_Genre_Classifier/README.md

 For our dimension reduction, I used PCA.
 And for our Classification Models, I will be using Random Forest Classifier and Logistic Regression; then evaluate the two models using AUC score and along with accuracy score.

+- My model can be revised to produce better results.
+I acknowledge that using t-SNE instead of dimension reduction might increase the accuracy of my model.